wgu-opensource/osmt/README.md

 Follow the steps in the [Pre-requisites](README.md#pre-requisites) and [Running the Quickstart](README.md#running-the-quickstart) sections to bootstrap a local Quickstart OSMT instance (you can see more details in the [Quickstart Configuration](README.md#quickstart-configuration) section).
 *  NOTE: A Quickstart OSMT instance should be for demo purposes only.
 The data is stored on a Docker volume, on the same computer where you started the Quickstart.
 You should consider this data to be temporary.
 If you create RSDs or Collections, you should export them before shutting down the Quickstart.
 Please use a deployed OSMT instance when making any real investment in effort for building skills.

-### Using the OSMT development utility (`osmt_dev.sh`)
+### Using the OSMT development utility (`osmt_cli.sh`)
-The OSMT source code includes a utility named `osmt_dev.sh`.
-It is in the project root directory. `osmt_dev.sh` simplifies setting up an OSMT environment and doing routine tasks.
+The OSMT source code includes a utility named `osmt_cli.sh`.
+It is in the project root directory. `osmt_cli.sh` simplifies setting up an OSMT environment and doing routine tasks.
 It uses BASH, and works on MacOS and Linux.
 It may work with a BASH interpreter in Windows, but we have not yet tested this.
-You can run `./osmt_dev.sh -h` for the help text.
+You can run `./osmt_cli.sh -h` for the help text.

 ### Pre-requisites
 1. Obtain a "free developer" Okta account.
 This is required to log in to a local OSMT.
 Please follow the steps in [OAuth2 and Okta Configuration](README.md#oauth2-and-okta-configuration) below, and return here when complete.
 You can refer to [Environment files for Quickstart and Development Stacks](README.md#environment-files-for-quickstart-and-development-stacks) for more details.

 2. Initialize your environment files.
 After running this, update the OAUTH2/OIDC values in the env files (replace the `xxxxxx` values with the correct values from your Okta account)
     ```
-    ./osmt_dev.sh -i
+    ./osmt_cli.sh -i
     ```

 ### Running the Quickstart
 1. Start the Quickstart configuration.
 This will take several minutes to download resources and build the software.
 If you continue to loop on errors that report "Retrying in 10 seconds...", there's something wrong.
 Search and reach out in the [Discussion](https://github.com/wgu-opensource/osmt/discussions) boards in GitHub.
     ```
-    ./osmt_dev.sh -q
+    ./osmt_cli.sh -q
     ```

 2. Open your browser to `http://localhost:8080`.

 3. You can exit the Quickstart configuration by pressing [Ctrl-C].
-    * If you don't clean up the Docker images and volumes, Quickstart should start very quickly when re-running `osmt_dev.sh -q`.
+    * If you don't clean up the Docker images and volumes, Quickstart should start very quickly when re-running `osmt_cli.sh -q`.

 ### Running the Development configuration
 1. Validate your local environment (for Docker, Java, and other SDKs / runtimes).
 If this command reports error, you will need to resolve them before running the Quickstart configuration.
 See more in the [Requirements to Build OSMT](README.md#requirements-to-build-osmt) section
     ```
-    ./osmt_dev.sh -v
+    ./osmt_cli.sh -v
     ```

 2. **From the project root**, run a Maven build.
 The API module currently depends on the UI module, so 'mvn package' will not be sufficient.